 AND

 The beauty of Fresh Black Films is our hyper local focus.
-Ensure that you are applying *only* if you are from, currently living in, or your film takes place in the places listed in above and in our RULES & TERMS.
+Ensure that you are applying *only* if you are from, currently living in, or your film takes place in the places listed above and in our RULES & TERMS.

 PLEASE READ RULES & TERMS for MORE INFORMATION.

-All films MUST comply with the following rules/regulations:
+All films must comply with the following rules/regulations:

 Submitted films should be directed or produced by Black filmmakers from or currently living in: